ypereirareis/docker-rabbitmq-ha-cluster/README.md

 #### Excnahges/Queues

-With swarrot, exahcnge and queues are not created by the library or the bundle.
+With Swarrot, exchanges and queues are not created by the library or the bundle.
 YOu need to create everything manually or with command line.

 ```